Boarding at KRB

 -

-Applications are now open for 2024 enrolments.
+Applications are open for enrolments.

 You can request a tour of the school and the boarding facilities on campus or virtually by contacting our Admissions Office.